 - 2.1 Minimum revenue provision (MRP) is the method by which the capital cost of debt-funded capital expenditure is charged to revenue, normally over the useful lives of the relevant assets.
 There is government guidance on the methods of calculating MRP. - 2.2 To date, the authority has adopted a policy of calculating MRP as 4% of the capital financing requirement for expenditure incurred before 1st April 2008 in line with option 2 in the guidance, and on a straight-line asset life basis in line with option 3(a) of the guidance for expenditure incurred on or after that date. - 2.3 Arlingclose has been commissioned to (a) review the authority's existing MRP calculation with reference to the current policy and (b) calculate the impact of changing policy, while remaining fully compliant with the government guidance, with a view to making revenue savings. - 2.4 In preparing this report, we have relied upon a spreadsheet of capital expenditure and MRP since 2018 supplied by authority officers named "ck MRP, CFR + PPP liability calcs Apr 2004 ~ working v2". - 2.5 We have used an unpublished draft balance sheet for 31.03.2024 included in the above spreadsheet as the baseline for our review.
-If there are relevant changes to the accounts during the audit process then the figures we provide may change. - 2.6 This review has been undertaken without first considering the impact of the new IFRS 16 leases accounting standard.
-This will impact the MRP charges for PPP schemes, usually leading to additional revenue savings over the contract term.
+This was then updated for the prior period adjustment we have recommended as a result of our review of PPP accounting.
+If there are further changes to the accounts during the audit process then the savings we provide may change. - 2.6 This review does not take account of additional capital expenditure that may be incurred beyond 31.03.2025, including as a result of remeasuring the PPP liabilities due to the adoption of the IFRS 16 Leases accounting standard.
+The IFRS 16 remeasurements during 2024/25 are however included.

-3.0 Minimum Revenue Provision
+Minimum Revenue Provision